DHyukjuK/my-disclosure-game/README.md

 ## Where submission data is saved

-- The app writes participant responses to `disclosure_game_data.csv` on the server where the Streamlit app runs.
-This CSV does not automatically sync back to your GitHub repository.
+The app writes participant responses to `disclosure_game_data.csv` on the server where the Streamlit app runs.
+This CSV does not automatically sync back to your GitHub repository; use the admin-side download to retrieve stored data.
-- **To download collected data from a deployed app**: open the deployed Streamlit app, enable the sidebar `Admin mode` checkbox, and click the **Download collected data CSV** button — this downloads the runtime file the app has written.
-This is the simplest way to retrieve data from Streamlit Community Cloud.

 ### Admin authentication